janis-commerce/log/README.md

 ```

 ## Notes
-In order to connect into S3, this package requires the aws volume in the `docker-compose.yml`.
+In order to connect into Firehose, this package requires the aws volume in the `docker-compose.yml`.

 ```yml
 volumes: